egretsRegrets/cairn-in-dolmenwood/README.md

 ## Kindred

-### Pick or Roll a Kindred
+### Choosing a Kindred

+Kindred are the different folk inhabbiting Dolmenwood.
 For more information on Kindred see DPB pg.
-30-31 (additional info pg.
+30-31 (detailed info for each on pg.
 32-53).
-Kindred will be treated as mechanically identical but each belong to a unique cultural context within Dolmenwood and may have very different starting _beliefs_ and _desires_ according to those cultures.
+Kindred will be treated as mechanically identical but each belong to a unique cultural context within Dolmenwood; PCs will have very different former _careers_, starting _desires_, _trinkets_, and more according to their kindred.

 | d6  | Kindred   | Detail Pages (in DPB) |
 | --- | --------- | --------------------- |